 Term and Termination

-8.1 This MoU shall become operative on the date of signature by both Parties and shall remain in effect for a period of three (3) years, following which it shall be be automatically renewed for a successive period of three (3) years, unless one Party gives three (3) months’ notice of its wish to not renew to the other Party.
+8.1 This MoU shall become operative on the date of signature by both Parties and shall remain in effect for a period of three (3) years, following which it shall be automatically renewed for a successive period of three (3) years, unless one Party gives three (3) months’ notice of its wish to not renew to the other Party.

 8.2 This MoU may be terminated at any time by mutual agreement of the Parties.
 In any such event, the Parties shall take all necessary actions as required to promptly and in an orderly manner terminate any ongoing activities or projects carried out under this MoU in a cost-effective manner.